MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/hololens2.md

 ![Visual Studio Solution Config & Platform](./hololens2-images/screenshot_visualstudio_buildconfig.png)

-1. Ensure that **Developer Mode** is enabled on your PC and HoloLens 2 device.
-See the following documentation for information on [Enabling Developer Mode](/windows/mixed-reality/develop/advanced-concepts/using-visual-studio?tabs=hl2#enabling-developer-mode).
+1. Make sure **Developer Mode** is enabled on your PC and on your HoloLens 2 device.
+See [Enabling Developer Mode](/windows/mixed-reality/develop/advanced-concepts/using-visual-studio?tabs=hl2#enabling-developer-mode) in _Using Visual Studio to deploy and debug_ in the Mixed Reality documentation.

 1. Click the deployment target drop-down and then do one of the following: